Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

 \subsection{Historical Application Patterns Learning}

-In general, it is observed that assignees contain some behavioral patterns when applying for patents.
-For example, they tend to apply for patents in certain fields consistently over a period of time, which is illustrated in \figref{fig:introduction} (a).
-To capture the historical application behaviors of assignees, we devise a historical application patterns learning module.
-For a patent document $p_k$, we first construct a patent interaction graph for its assignee $u_k$ based on the sequence of historical patents $P^k_{u_k}$, which includes both text and label features for each patent.
-Then we apply a dual GNN mechanism with positional embeddings to capture the temporal dependencies on semantics and labels among the patents.
-Lastly, we fuse the aggregated information from all patents in the patent graph for classification.
-When describing this module, we omit patent assignee $u_k$ and publication time $t_k$ for simplicity as no ambiguity will be incurred.
+In general, it has been observed that assignees exhibit certain behavioral patterns when applying for patents.
+For example, they tend to apply for patent applications in specific fields consistently over a period of time, which is illustrated in \figref{fig:introduction} (a).
+To capture these historical application behaviors of assignees, we devise a historical application patterns learning module.
+For a given patent document $p_k$, we first construct a patent interaction graph for its assignee $u_k$ based on the sequence of historical patents $P^k_{u_k}$.
+This sequence includes both text and label features for each patent.
+We then employ the graph convolution network (GCN) \cite{DBLP:conf/iclr/KipfW17} with positional embeddings via a dual message passing mechanism to capture the temporal dependencies from semantics and label two aspects among the patents.
+Finally, we fuse the aggregated information from all patents in the patent graph for classification.
+When describing this module, we omit the patent assignee $u_k$ and publication time $t_k$ for simplicity as no ambiguity will be incurred.

-\textbf{Patent Graph Construction.} We first select the latest $D$ patent documents applied by assignee $u_k$ before patent $p_k$ as the nodes for the patent interaction graph $G_{u_k}^{t_k}$.
-Considering the sequential patterns on historical patents, we adopt a sliding window strategy to construct the graph, that makes a connection between patent $p_i$ and its previous $s$ patents on the graph $G_{u_k}^{t_k}$ and the weight between patent $p_i$ and $p_j$ ($t_i\leq t_j$) can be computed as,
+\textbf{Patent Graph Construction.} To build the patent interaction graph $G_{u_k}^{{t_k}}$, we first select the $D$ most recent patent documents applied by assignee $u_k$ prior to patent $p_k$.
+It ensures that we focus on the latest and most relevant information, allowing us to capture the most up-to-date trends from historical patents.
+These selected documents serve as the nodes in the graph.
+In order to capture sequential patterns among historical patents, we employ a sliding window strategy for graph construction.
+This strategy establishes connections between patent $p_i$ and its previous $s$ patents on the graph $G_{u_k}^{t_k}$ in chronological order.
+We calculate the weight between patent $p_i$ and $p_j$ ($t_i\leq t_j$) using the following formula,

-where $\bm{A} \in \mathbb{R}^{D \times D }$ is the adjacent matrix of graph $G_{u_k}^{{t_k}}$.
-Specifically, since no historical patents exist for each assignee's first patent document, we can not build the patent graph and propagate message information further.
+where $\bm{A} \in \mathbb{R}^{D \times D }$ represents the adjacent matrix of graph $G_{u_k}^{{t_k}}$.
+It is worth noting that for an assignee's first patent document, there are no preceding historical patents available.
+As a result, we do not construct the patent graph or propagate message information further for this particular patent.